anandsundaramoorthysa/Hostel-Attendance/README.md

 # Lohos - Flutter Project

-A new Flutter project called **Lohos**, designed to manage student information and integrate CSV handling with features like image picking, file management, and more.
+A Flutter project called **Lohos**, designed to manage student information and integrate CSV handling with features like image picking, file management, and more.

 ## About